 - Using “active” approaches to recruit “passive” candidates.
 Most who apply for jobs are active candidates however, many recruiters make the mistake of using the same active approaches to find the currently employed who are not looking for a job.

-- Mistaking software as systems or solutions — software is a tool that supports or automates process, but by itself it accomplishes little.
+- Mistaking software as systems or solutions.
+Software is a tool that supports or automates processes, but by itself it accomplishes little.
 Great efforts require that tools be wrapped in well-designed processes and procedures, which combined make up a system or solution.